This Costco pot roast is very convenient but small and fatty!

 You can find the is Costco beef pot roast in the refrigerated section near all the refrigerated appetizers and desserts.
 The item number is 27956.

 The Costco 44th street Beef Pot Roast is pretty tasty!
 It’s a tender, well seasoned, pre-cooked beef pot roast.
 Trying to plate it and cut it is tricky because it’s so tender that it basically just falls apart.
 It’s very flavorful, though a little on the salty side!

-The meat is pretty fatty and you can find a few pretty large chunks of fat in the pot roast.
-When you first put the pot roast and gravy in the oven safe dish there’s noticeable white chunks of fat that I try to carefully remove with a spoon.
-I definitely don’t get all of them but try to get a few of them at least.
+The meat is pretty fatty and you’ll probably find a few pretty large chunks of fat in the pot roast.
+When you first put the pot roast and gravy in an oven-safe dish, there are noticeable white chunks of fat.
+I try to carefully remove them with a spoon.
+I definitely don’t get all of them, but I try to get a few of them and that helps a bit.